tc39/how-we-work/join-tc39.md

 ## Joining Ecma

-Ecma has [several membership tiers](http://www.ecma-international.org/memento/join.htm), including a free tier for not-for-profit organizations and various paid tiers based on company turnover.
+Ecma has [several membership tiers](http://www.ecma-international.org/memento/join.htm), including a free tier for not-for-profit organizations and various paid tiers based on company size.
 To join Ecma,
 - Fill out the [form](http://www.ecma-international.org/memento/join.htm) appropriate to your membership tier.
 - Sign [the royalty-free patent agreement](https://www.ecma-international.org/memento/TC39-RF-TG.htm) required for TC39.
 - Forms may be sent either by email to [the Secretary General](mailto:istvan@ecma-international.org) or by mail to